HumanLearning2021/HumanLearningApp/hl_pitch.md

 ## Preparation

 Do the path in the application at least once before to see if anything crashes.

-Predownload an image if the demo is done on an emulator.
-Then add this image during the demo instead of taking one.
+Predownload an image if the demo is done on an emulator, then add this image during the demo instead of taking one.

 ## Script